Input Validation for Neural Networks via Runtime Local Robustness Verification: Observation on The Distribution of Approximate Robustness Radii of Valid Inputs

 One thing concerns us: if the attackers have the knowledge of our neural network and our detection method, they can generate adversarial examples with large approximate robustness radii on purpose (even though we believe that such adversarial examples can be hardly found on a neural network with high accuracy).
 To avoid this, we study further whether the approximate robustness radii of valid inputs follow a certain distribution.
 If they do, then the attackers not only need to generate adversarial examples with large enough robustness radii, but also need to make sure that such robustness radii follow a certain distribution, which is much harder.

-Observing Figure~\ref{dis-fnn}, one thought is that the exact/approximate robustness radii follow a normal distribution.
+Figure~\ref{dis-fnn} shows the histogram of the density of exact/approximate robustness radii from ERAN of the first 100 valid inputs on the network FNN-MNIST.
+By observing the figure, the exact and approximate robustness radii seem follow a similar distribution.
+One thought is that they follow a normal distribution.
 To test that, we compute the approximate robustness radii of the first 100 valid inputs for all networks in Table~\ref{p-table}.
-We test whether they follow a normal distribution by D'Agostino and Pearson's test~\cite{d1973tests}, which returns a p-value~\footnote{ In statistics, p-value (or probability value) is the probability of obtaining the observed results of a test, assuming that the null hypothesis is correct.} (shown in column P-value).
-If the p-value is larger than \(0.05\), then they are believed to follow a normal distribution.
+We test whether they follow a normal distribution by D'Agostino and Pearson's test~\cite{d1973tests}, which returns a p-value~\footnote{ In statistics, p-value (or probability value) is the probability of obtaining the observed results of a test, assuming that the null hypothesis is correct.} (shown in column P-value in Table~\ref{p-table}).
+If the p-value is larger than \(0.05\), then it is possible that they follow a normal distribution.
 We can see that 25 networks follow normal distributions, but 9 not.
 We cannot give a conclusion on what factors make the difference, but it seems that a medium size network with high accuracy usually enjoys this property.
 It is worth mentioning that the exact robustness radii of the FNN-MNIST network do not pass the D'Agostino and Pearson's test either, the same as its approximate robustness radii, even though they look like a normal distribution in Figure~\ref{dis-fnn}.
+Given randomness, not all data in real life can pass a normality test even if the natural process behind it follows a normal distribution.